Brown Recluse (Loxosceles reclusa)

 Like the black widow spider, the brown recluse spider bites in defense and does not bite humans instinctively.
 However, both female and male brown recluse spiders can bite and inject venom.
 The brown recluse’s bite is usually not felt, but results in a stinging sensation followed by intense pain as long as six to eight hours later.
 A small blister usually develops at the bite location that can turn into an open ulcer.
 Restlessness, fever and difficulty sleeping are common symptoms of a brown recluse spider bite.
 Bite victims may also develop systemic reactions that can be life-threatening if medical attention is delayed or unavailable.

-To avoid brown recluse spiders, do not store clothing on the floor.
+To avoid these spiders, do not store clothing on the floor.
 Store clothing and shoes inside plastic containers.